-Personal Blog and Guide to Kayaking the Murray River
+Personal blog and guide to paddling the Murray River

 Key Waypoints and Information

 Wild rivers are earth's renegades, defying gravity, dancing to their own tunes, resisting the authority of humans, always chipping away, and eventually always winning.

 From a planning perspective, the upper Murray River can be divided into four major sections, covering the walk-in and the upper 141 km of the river.

 On foot from the summit of Mount Kosciuszko down to the source of the Murray River.

 Jindabyne is the last town on the bus timetables and the final major town before embarking on the alpine leg.
 It has a Woollies and a small general market in town to stock up on supplies.

 The Foodworks in Thredbo is the last supply stop until the small general store in Jingellic, which is 285 km away.
 It is recommended that you stock up in Thredbo unless you are able to coordinate a supply drop along the way.
 At Bringenbrong Bridge you could try and hitch to the IGA in Corryong, Victoria, which is 13 km from the river.